yoshihikosuzuki/complex-sat-asm/README.md

-# Complex Satellite Sequence Assembler
+# Complex Satellite Sequence Assembly

 Complex satellites are tandem repeats with a large (e.g. >100 bp) unit size and a some sequence diversity among units.